sky-uk/kfp-operator/docs-gen/content/docs/reference/configuration.md

 | `runsTopic`                      | Pub/Sub topic name to publish runs                            | `kfp-operator-runs`                                               |
 | `submitterRunsSubscription`      | Subscription on the runs topic for the pipeline job submitter | `kfp-operator-runs-submitter`                                     |
 | `eventsourceRunsSubscription`    | Subscription to runs topic for the eventsource server         | `kfp-operator-runs-eventsource`                                   |

+[Argo-Events](https://argoproj.github.io/argo-events/installation/) must be installed into the operator's Kubernetes cluster and any namespace that is going to use the eventsource server.

+#### GCP Project Setup

+The following GCP APIs need to be enabled in the configured `vaiProject`:
+- Vertex AI
+- Pub/Sub
+- Cloud Storage
+- Cloud Scheduler

+Pub/Sub topics and subscriptions need to be created for:
+- Run Intents
+  - Topic: `runIntentsTopic`
+  - Subscriptions: `enqueuerRunIntentsSubscription`
+- Runs
+  - Topic: `runsTopic`
+  - Subscriptions:`submitterRunsSubscription`, `eventsourceRunsSubscription`

+GCS pipeline storage bucket `provider.configuration.pipelineBucket` needs to be created

+The configured `serviceAccount` needs to have [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled and be granted the following permissions:
+  - `storage.objects.create` on the configured `pipelineBucket`
+  - `storage.objects.get` on the configured `pipelineBucket`
+  - `storage.objects.delete` on the configured `pipelineBucket`
+  - `cloudscheduler.jobs.create`
+  - `cloudscheduler.jobs.update`
+  - `cloudscheduler.jobs.delete`
+  - `projects.topics.publish` to the configured `runs` and `runIntentsTopic` topic
+  - `projects.subscriptions.pull` from the configured `enqueuerRunIntentsSubscription`, `submitterRunsSubscription` and `eventsourceRunsSubscription` subscriptions
+  - `aiplatform.pipelineJobs.create`
+  - `aiplatform.pipelineJobs.get`
+  - `iam.serviceAccounts.actAs` the configured `vaiJobServiceAccount` Vertex AI Job Runner